 - Great White Throne Judgment

 - This is literally Judgment Day.
-It comes some time after the Millennium.
-(Rev 20:11-15).
+It comes some unspecified time after the Millennium (Rev 20:11-15).
 Unlike the Day of the LORD judgment on the nations, this is a day of individual judgment.
-Those few who have continually rejected God and his way of life are thrown into the Lake of Fire for the Second Death from which there is no resurrection.
+Those few who reject God and his law are thrown into the Lake of Fire for the Second Death from which there is no resurrection.

 - Image of the Beast

-- A talking statue in the image of the Beast.
-It's not a hologram or some other technological trickery that any skeptic would eventually detect.
-Instead, Revelation tells us that the False Prophet gives a demonic spirit in the statue so that it talks and tells on those who do not worship it so they are put to death (Rev 13:15).
+- A talking statue made in the likeness of the Antichrist.
+It's not going to be a hologram or some other technological trickery that any skeptic would see through.
+Instead, Revelation tells us that the False Prophet gives a demonic spirit in the statue so that it talks and reports those who do not worship it, resulting in their death (Rev 13:15).
 The erection of this statue in the Third Temple is called the Abomination of Desolation, because idolatry is the chief abomination to God.